mitkan191003/giftgen-infra/docs/architecture.md

 ## What Still Needs A Follow-Up Infra Pass

-- AWS Load Balancer Controller IAM policy and Helm values
+- AWS Load Balancer Controller installation
-- backend ingress and the final Cloudflare API record pointing at the ingress endpoint
+- the final Cloudflare API record pointing at the live ingress endpoint
-- ArgoCD application manifests for API, worker, and cleanup `CronJob`
-- External Secrets or Secrets Store CSI selection and rollout
+- private repo credential management for ArgoCD if the backend repo is not public
 - image automation details for ArgoCD-managed workloads
 - staging and prod environments